 Mental Health Concentration

-The Concentration in Mental Health allows undergraduates to learn about psychological well being and distress, personality, and the ways that mental health professionals address these concerns.
+The Concentration in Mental Health allows undergraduates to learn about psychological well being and distress, personality, and how mental health professionals address these concerns.
 This concentration sequence also includes an internship course that provides students with first-hand experience assisting others in the community.
-This concentration is well suited for students who will pursue graduate training in the helping professions, or for those who may be employed in entry-level mental health positions after graduation.
+This concentration is well suited for students who will pursue graduate training in the helping professions or those who may be employed in entry-level mental health positions after graduation.

 Five courses (15 credit hours) are needed to earn a Concentration in Mental Health.
 Three of these courses are required, and students choose two electives from a list of options.